bbc/gel/src/foundations/focus.md

 When discussing access to web content, we often use the term assistive technologies[^1]: software and devices to help those with disabilities.
 However, assistive technologies, unlike _adaptive technologies_ (such as hearing aids), do not just address disability.
 A screen reader is not just for blind and vision-impaired users; it can be called upon to address educational and productivity requirements as well.

+It’s misleading to think that the term "keyboard users" only applies to disabled people.
 The keyboard, whether mechanical or virtual, is used by most anyone at some point during interaction.
-The term _"keyboard users"_, used to demarcate a disability demographic, is therefore misleading.
 All people use keyboards; some depend on them more than others.

 For many, including those with temporary injuries and long term ailments, operating a mouse (or 'pointer') is not easy.
 The keyboard is _assistive_ in that it provides an alternative means of selecting and activating interactive content — one that does not require fine motor control.